Nursing Track 2: LPN to RN Transition Curriculum

 Students who are LPNs are required to complete at least 22 hours of the general education courses before beginning the LPN to RN nursing classes.
 The length of this track depends on the amount of time needed to complete the general education classes.
 The nursing classes can be completed in one year.

 The Virginia Appalachian Tricollege Nursing Program’s advance placement or “Transition Program,” is designed to grant advanced placement to LPNs who have been admitted to the Virginia Appalachian Tricollege Nursing Program (VATNP) Associate Degree program and meet pre-requisite requirements.

 If there is sufficient enrollment in the VATNP, Virginia Appalachian Tricollege Nursing Program, students who meet the eligibility requirements for the advanced placement will take “Transition Courses” in the summer term and then be eligible to take the sophomore level courses and graduate within one (1) academic year with an AAS Degree in Nursing.

 This program is designed to recognize the common abilities of nurses and to bridge the difference between the LPN and RN knowledge base and to allow these students to finish the AAS program within a 12 month period of 1 summer session and 2 semesters.

 Admissions requirements for the LPN to RN nursing program are the same as the regular program with the following exceptions:

 - Current LPN license

-- Completion of 22 credits of support (general education) courses required for graduation from the Nursing program: BIO 141, BIO 142, BIO 150, ENG 111, ITE 119, PSY 230, and SDV 108.
-Additional required general education courses can be completed after acceptance to the program.
+- Completion of 22 credits of support (general education) courses required for graduation from the Nursing program: BIO 141, BIO 142, BIO 150, ENG 111, ITE 119, PSY 230, and SDV 100 or 101.
+Additional required general education courses can be completed after enrolling in the program.